ymo1997/Final-Project/README.md

 python create_dbs.py
 ```

-5. Checkout Mongo Databases to ensure the data has been populated
+5. Checkout Databases to ensure the data has been populated
 ```
 docker exec -it mongodb /bin/bash mongo